aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/shavuot-readings/the-story-of-toviyah-for-the-second-day-of-shavuot.html.md

 <td style="vertical-align:top;" width="48%">
 <div class="english" lang="en">
 "You shall surely tithe all the increase of your seed, that which comes forth of the field year by year.
-And you shall eat before  YHVH your <em>elo'ah</em>, in the place which he shall choose to cause his name to dwell there, the tithe of your grain, of your wine, and of thine oil, and the firstlings of your herd and of your flock; that you may learn to fear YHVH your <em>elo'ah</em> always" (Deuteronomy 14:22-23).
+And you shall eat before  YHVH your <em>elo'ah</em>, in the place which he shall choose to cause his name to dwell there, the tithe of your grain, of your wine, and of thine oil, and the firstlings of your herd and of your flock; that you may learn to fear YHVH your <em>elo'ah</em> always" <span class="citation">(Deuteronomy 14:22-23)</span>.
 Our sages say: “You shall surely tithe” (Asser t'asser), which means: tithe in order that you become rich, and tithe surely, in order that you have no wants.
 This is an indication to those that travel on the high seas to give the tenth to those that are engaged in the study of the law.
-If you tithe then it is your grain, but if not, it is my grain, as it is said (Hosea 2:11), “therefore will I take back my grain in its due time.”
+If you tithe then it is your grain, but if not, it is my grain, as it is said <span class="citation">(Hosea 2:11)</span>, “therefore will I take back my grain in its due time.”
 If you are worthy, it is your wine, but if not, it is mine.
-R' Levi said: (Prov.
-28:22) “He that has an evil eye chases after riches, and knows not that want shall come upon him,” this verse applies to the man who does not bring out his tithes in a proper manner.
+R' Levi said: <span class="citation">(Prov.
+28:22)</span> “He that has an evil eye chases after riches, and knows not that want shall come upon him,” this verse applies to the man who does not bring out his tithes in a proper manner.
 For R' Levi said: "It happened once (a story is told) of a man who brought out his tithes in a proper manner (etc.), therefore Mosheh warned the Yisraelim to tithe surely."
 </div></td></tr>